 PATCHAK V. SALAZAR (D.C.
 CIR.
-No. 09-5324) - On March 7, 2011, the United States and the Match-E-Be-Nash-She-Wish Tribe (Gun Lake Tribe) filed their petitions for rehearing and rehearing en banc asking the U.S. Court of Appeals for the D.C.
-Circuit to review its decision that: (1) Mr. Patchak, an individual non-Indian landowner, is within the "zone of interests" protected by the Indian Reorganization Act and thus has standing to bring a Carcieri challenge to a land-in-trust acquisition; and (2) Mr. Patchak's Carcieri challenge is a claim brought pursuant to the Administrative Procedures Act (APA), not a case asserting a claim to title under the Quiet Title Act (QTA), and is therefore not barred by the Indian lands exception to the waiver of immunity under the QTA.
+No. 09-5324) - On January 21, 2011, the U.S. Court of Appeals for the D.C.
+Circuit issued its decision, reversing the U.S. District Court and rejecting the jurisdictional arguments of the United States and the Match-E-Be-Nash-She-Wish Tribe (Gun Lake Tribe).
 The D.C.
+Circuit held that: (1) Mr. Patchak, an individual non-Indian landowner, is within the "zone of interests" protected by the Indian Reorganization Act and thus has standing to bring a Carcieri challenge to a land-in-trust acquisition; and (2) Mr. Patchak's Carcieri challenge is a claim brought pursuant to the Administrative Procedures Act (APA), not a case asserting a claim to title under the Quiet Title Act (QTA), and is therefore not barred by the Indian lands exception to the waiver of immunity under the QTA.
+The D.C.
 Circuit acknowledged that its holding is in conflict with the Ninth, Tenth and Eleventh Circuits which have all held that the QTA bars all "suits 'seeking to divest the United States of its title to land held for the benefit of an Indian tribe,' whether or not the plaintiff asserts any claim to title in the land."
+At present, any petition for rehearing/rehearing en banc is due on March 7, 2011.

 WATER WHEEL CAMP RECREATIONAL AREA, INC. V. LARANCE (9TH CIR.
 Nos.
-09-17349; 09-17357) -

-On February 17, 2011, the U.S. Court of Appeals for the Ninth Circuit heard oral argument on review of a decision by the U.S. District Court for the District of Arizona in a case involving non-Indian holdover tenants of tribal lands on the California portion of the Colorado River Indian Reservation who sought a declaration that the Tribal Court had no jurisdiction over an eviction suit filed by the Tribe.
+09-17349; 09-17357) - On February 17, 2011, the U.S. Court of Appeals for the Ninth Circuit heard oral argument on review of a decision by the U.S. District Court for the District of Arizona in a case involving non-Indian holdover tenants of tribal lands on the California portion of the Colorado River Indian Reservation who sought a declaration that the Tribal Court had no jurisdiction over an eviction suit filed by the Tribe.
 The district court judge denied relief to Water Wheel holding that there was a consensual relationship between the Tribe and its corporate tenant sufficient to meet the first exception to the rule in Montana v.
 United States.
-But the district court held that Tribe did not have jurisdiction over Robert Johnson, the President of Water Wheel under the Montana test, and enjoined Judge LaRance from exercising jurisdiction over
+But the district court held that Tribe did not have jurisdiction over Robert Johnson, the President of Water Wheel under the Montana test, and enjoined Judge LaRance from exercising jurisdiction over Mr. Johnson.

-Mr. Johnson.
 The Tribal Court had sanctioned Mr. Johnson, holding him individually liable to any judgment against Water Wheel, for his refusal to comply with discovery requests and tribal court orders compelling compliance with discovery requests.
 Parts of the judgment were, in effect, sanctions against the defendants for violation of court orders.
 The Tribal Court of Appeals affirmed the judgment evicting Water Wheel and Johnson, and awarded over \$3 million for unpaid rent, trespass damages, and attorney fees.
 The Tribal Court has now appealed the federal district court's decision with respect to jurisdiction over Mr. Johnson and Water Wheel has cross-appealed the denial of relief as to it.
 The Tribal Court filed its opening brief on May 14, 2010.
 The Project helped develop and coordinate the filing of several amicus briefs in support of the Tribal Court which were filed on May 21, 2010, including a brief on behalf of the Colorado River Indian Tribe; a brief on behalf of the National Congress of American Indian and individual Indian tribes; and a brief on behalf of the National American Indian Court Judges Association.